 This doesn’t have to mean running marathons or training every day at the gym.
 There are lots of different things you can do to be a bit more active.
 For more ideas, see national Mind’s information on choosing an activity or watch this video for five ways to get moving an feel better.

 Bucks Mind has a number of physical activity initiatives to promote good mental health.
-Many of our wellbeing and peer support groups already provide walking groups, but we have also recently held a Mindful Walk on 21 September 2020 and launched online yoga and exercise classes (see details below).
+Many of our wellbeing and peer support groups already provide walking groups, but we also provide online yoga through our Friends in Need peer support service (see details below).